eForms Logo

 Washington D.C.
 Eviction Notice Forms (9)

-A Washington D.C. eviction notice is a legal document that a landlord uses to notify a tenant that they are violating a term on the lease and must fix the issue within a specified number of days.
+A Washington D.C. eviction notice is a legal document that a landlord uses to notify a tenant that they are violating a term of the lease and must fix the issue within a specified number of days.
 Violations can range from failing to pay rent to engaging in illegal activity.
+If the tenant fails to remedy the issue, the landlord may begin eviction proceedings.

 By Type (9)